mjfields/stelpar/docs/source/guide/plot.rst

 Plots
 =====

-The following are built-in plotting functions using :py:module:`matplotlib` and :py:module:`seaborn`.
+The following are built-in plotting functions using :py:mod:`matplotlib` and :py:mod:`seaborn`.

 .. autofunction:: stelpar.plot.corner_plot